comfyanonymous/ComfyUI_examples/sdxl/README.md

 ### ReVision

 ReVision is very similar to [unCLIP](../unclip) but behaves on a more conceptual level.
-You can pass one or more images to it and it will
+You can pass one or more images to it and it will take concepts from the images and will create new images using them as inspiration.

 First download [CLIP-G Vision](https://huggingface.co/comfyanonymous/clip_vision_g/blob/main/clip_vision_g.safetensors) and put in in your ComfyUI/models/clip_vision/ directory.